A Mew Gull set against a background of a rocky intertidal area.

 An in camera blur of a Glaucus Gull bathing.

-The result of slow shutter speed on a bathing bird is definately promising.
+The result of slow shutter speed on a bathing bird is definitely promising.
 I am not sure if I like this particular image but there is lots of potential for further experimentation.

 I thought about how we shoot soft water and wondered if I could get a sharp bird with soft water.
 The gulls were not the most cooperative, often moving before the exposure was done but, again, the results are promising.